 Next-generation firewalls are purpose-built for data center architectures (on-premise) where everything is tightly coupled and traffic flows through firewalls that scale vertically.
 However, public cloud best practices dictate building loosely coupled architectures that scale out horizontally (elastic).

 It's critical to understand the cloud environment that your applications will be deployed in, and the native services that the infrastructure-as-a-service (IaaS) provider offers to achieve security control coverage.
 Then, you can instrument in your required controls that leverage the provider's deployment best practices.

-This doesn’t necessarily mean bringing in legacy data centre architectures and tools, which tend to be ‘anti-patterns’ in the cloud.
-Perimeter-based firewall architectures are highly effective in a data centre, for example, but can become sources of friction when deployed in the public cloud.
+This doesn't necessarily mean bringing in legacy data center architectures and tools, which tend to be ‘anti-patterns' in the cloud.
+Perimeter-based firewall architectures are highly effective in a data center, for example, but can become sources of friction when deployed in the public cloud.